hercules001/hercules001/README.md

 ## Some Random Nostalgic shit goes here :
 ![dino_rounded](https://user-images.githubusercontent.com/91370042/151349000-74013e69-c49b-4396-8afa-849ad00c4ad1.gif)

 # Thank you for visiting.
 I am not much active here due to studies.
-Will kick in the business soon with more wholesome stuffs. *kbye.*
+Will kick in the action soon with more wholesome stuffs. *kbye.*